Rome Metro - Line C

 During works, various cutting-edge techniques were used to merge effectiveness and safety during excavation works with needs relating to the historical and monumental context, where the project is being built.

-the crosswalls technique, used for the very first time in Rome and Italy, allow to carry out excavation works, safeguarding the city's historical and artistic heritage.
+The crosswalls technique, used for the very first time in Rome and Italy, allow to carry out excavation works, safeguarding the city's historical and artistic heritage.
 They are concrete non reinforced walls, perpendicular to the perimeter walls.
 Once their supporting function has been carried out, they will be demolished as the excavation works of the station proceed.

 Another technique used was freezing: a consolidation technique of the soil that foresees building a protective wall of frozen soil within which the excavation works for the tunnel and its lining are carried out.
 This technique is the most appropriate in urban environments with soil that is permeable, as it ensures the greatest safety level possible.